ehwa009/Co-Speech_Gesture_Generation/README.md

 ---
 ## Result
 - Model overfitting was observed.
+  But the model still is able to produce gesture output like Youngwoo.
 ![loss_graph](./log/loss.png)